arzwa/MultilocusIsland/docs/draft-hapdip2.md

 for swamping predicted by the deterministic multilocus theory when $Ls$ is appreciable need not apply, and that the critical migration rate may be significantly reduced.
+Furthermore, for all but the largest populations, the actually observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance in the model as outlined in @sec:model may deviate substantially from the deterministic approximation, so that it becomes important to understand the *distribution* of allele frequencies.
-Furthermore, it is hard to evaluate the accuracy of our approximations against simulations, as any individual-based simulation will necessarily exhibit genetic drift.
+More pragmatically, it is hard to evaluate the accuracy of our approximations against simulations, as any individual-based simulation will necessarily exhibit the effects of genetic drift.

 ![
 Predicted allele frequency distributions for the diploid multilocus model with